Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 You always want to frame everything you do in terms of having customers.
 This is why you focus on customer success, customer service, and customer support.
 You ultimately want to satisfy the needs of your customers.
 This will require you to keep track of various metrics and indicators, to ensure you minimize customer churn and maximize customer retention.

 Just because those who buy your product are considered customers doesn’t mean they cannot receive personalized service in some way.
-For example, you can provide them onboarding assistance, as well as helpful customer support.
+For example, you can provide them with onboarding assistance, as well as helpful customer support, no matter what.

 This personal touch blurs the line between customer and client.
-However, as long as they are purchasing a subscription you are offering to everything that is the same for everyone, you have customers.
+However, as long as they are purchasing a subscription that offers the same features to everyone, you have customers.

-A client will be a more loyal customer.
-Where a customer essentially paid you once and never returned, a client will maintain an ongoing relationship with you and your product.
-A client becomes a relationship.
+A client is a more loyal customer.
+Whereas a customer essentially purchased from you once and never returned, a client will maintain an ongoing relationship with you and your product.
+A client is a customer with whom you build a relationship.

 This is not to say that customers don’t feel like they have any sort of relationship with a SaaS product or company.
-However, it will be short-lived, if anything.
+However, by definition, the relationship will be short-lived, if anything.

-A client will invest in your product for the long-term.
-They want to develop a personalized and professional relationship with it and your company, to provide them with long-term value.
-A customer may stick around for a month, but a client can stay with you for years.
+A client, on the other hand, will invest in your product for the long-term.
+They want to develop a personalized and long-term connection with your product and your company, to gain value for the long run.
+A client may remain with you for years, while a customer may only stick around for a month.

 With money left in the background, the relationship feels more like a partnership, which can increase the satisfaction and dedication of both the client and your business.

-When you have a SaaS business, the client vs customer difference is key to your business strategy.
-Clients will pay for your product for a much longer time.
-These relationships will usually require more time and attention, which means more resources dedicated to customer success.
+Within the SaaS industry, the client vs customer dichotomy is key to your business strategy.
+Since clients will pay for your product for a much longer time, these relationships will usually require more time and attention, which means more resources dedicated to customer success.

 Clients will be your most loyal customers, so it makes sense that you should strive for maximum customer retention of your clients.
 Customer retention usually costs five times less than customer acquisition, which emphasizes just how important it is to provide high personalization and quality service and support to your clients.